Resource Management: Token Usage and Cost Tracking with Langfuse¶

 When building production systems:

-• Monitor regularly — Use the integrated viewer to check costs after each session
+• Monitor regularly — Check the Langfuse dashboard to review costs after each session

 • Choose models wisely — Balance cost vs. capability for your use case